jaspector

 Ordinance says permits are not valid until prescribed fees are paid

-How to Schedule
+How to schedule

 • Coordinate with city or designated inspection service (in-person)

-Typical inspection sequence: Application review, departmental approvals, permit issuance, trade and building inspections as required, final inspection, then certificate of occupancy before occupancy
+Typical sequence: Application review, departmental approvals, permit issuance, trade and building inspections as required, final inspection, then certificate of occupancy before occupancy

-Do I need a building permit in Teague, TX?
+01 Do I need a building permit in Teague, TX?

 Teague's public record is mixed.
 Section 3.303(a) of the city code says a permit shall not be required but can be obtained at customer request, yet the same article and the city's posted permit forms assume active permit issuance, fee payment, inspections, and certificates of occupancy.
 Manufactured homes clearly require a city permit under Article 3.500.

-How much does a building permit cost in Teague, TX?
+02 How much does a building permit cost in Teague, TX?

+Building permit fees in Teague, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $500.00 (manufactured home permit); $50.00 (manufactured-home permit transfer).
 Fees are calculated as: Manufactured home permit is a flat fee.
 The commercial application indicates separate building permit fee and plan review fee lines, but current amounts were not fully verified in an accessible official fee schedule..
 Plan check fee: Commercial application includes a plan review fee line, but no verified public schedule amount was accessible.

-How do I apply for a building permit in Teague, TX?
+03 How do I apply for a building permit in Teague, TX?

-1. Obtain the applicable city form, such as the commercial building permit application or the manufactured home permit application.
+To apply for a building permit in Teague, TX, follow these steps: 1.
+Obtain the applicable city form, such as the commercial building permit application or the manufactured home permit application.
 2. Complete the application with project description, address, valuation, zoning, owner information, contractor information, and any floodplain information.
 3. Submit construction documents and any other information required by the city or adopted codes.
 The ordinance says the application is filed with the city secretary.
 4. Obtain approvals from the applicable departments before permit issuance.
 The posted commercial form shows office approval fields for plan review, public works, fire, and planning.
 5. Pay the applicable fees.
 The commercial form shows permit, plan review, and utility-tap fee lines, and the ordinance says a permit is not valid until fees are paid.
 6. Complete required inspections.
 The commercial form states all permits require final inspection and a certificate of occupancy must issue before occupancy.

-How long does it take to get a building permit in Teague, TX?
+04 How long does it take to get a building permit in Teague, TX?

-How do I schedule a building inspection in Teague, TX?
+05 How do I schedule a building inspection in Teague, TX?

-Other cities in Freestone County
+Other jurisdictions in Freestone County.

-View all Freestone County jurisdictions →
+All Freestone County jurisdictions →